Evolving Climate Risk Expectations for UK Banks (SS5/25 via PS25/25)

 There should be a clear link between the firm’s strategy and its climate goals (if set by the bank).

-Management information (MI) provided to the Board must be relevant, scenario-informed, and support decision-making processes.
+Management information (MI) provided to the Board must be relevant and support decision-making processes.
+On CSA, boards should understand how scenario outputs inform this MI.

 Firms must cascade their climate risk appetite and associated metrics and limits across the organisation, including as appropriate to business lines.